yihu17/Quest-For-Abodeth/README.md

   - Shows currently in room
   - Sits in one of the corners
   - Use colored rectangles to show visited rooms
   - Minimap class can be made drawable
     - Implement the drawable class
     - Make the X and Y coords of the minimap relative so that all drawn boxes from there are relative to the top left of the map
+- Rooms
+  - Read layout from a CSV file
+  - Decide on room layouts
+  - Create identifiers for all other objects e.g. enemies and
+- Player weapons
+  - Player can hold weapons
+  - Player has 3 weapons

 ## Notes
 - All loaded images are saved in the static HashMap in the setting file